mintapi/mintapi/README.md

 from Python
 ---
 From python, simply call `get_accounts`.
-We recommend using the `keyring` library for persisting user credentials.
+We recommend using the `keyring` library for persisting credentials.

     from mint import api
     accounts = api.get_accounts(email, password)